5th Annual Case In Point Platinum Awards

 How can I increase my chance or the chance or our organization/program to be a finalist and an award winner?

-Provide evidence in your write up that supports why you or your organization deserves to win the Case In Point Platinum Award.
+Provide data as evidence in your write-up that supports why you or your organization deserves to win the Case In Point Platinum Award.
+Be specific as to how your program has made a difference and how it stands out.
+Judges look for unique programs and programs that are sustainable.
 You can include supporting materials like outcomes data, testimonials, and other documentation that clearly demonstrate your successes.

 When will we be notified about the status of our entry?